Royal Mercian and Lancastrian Yeomanry: History

 The regiment was formed in November 1992 by the amalgamation of The Queen's Own Mercian Yeomanry and The Duke of Lancaster's Own Yeomanry as part of the Options for Change.
 In 1999, it absorbed a squadron from The Queen's Own Yeomanry, bringing it to a strength of four squadrons plus the headquarters squadron.

 In October 2006, the RMLY became a single cap badge regiment, when the individual cap badges of each squadron were replaced by the newly designed RMLY cap badge.
 This incorporated the Mercian Eagle from the Queen's Own Mercian Yeomanry with the Red Rose from the Duke of Lancaster's Own Yeomanry.
 This was also the point at which H-Det joined the regiment, to provide a Recce troop.
 H-Detachment was renamed Manoeuvre and Support Squadron in 2011, when it was given Squadron status; it still consisted of the Recce troop, but now also housed the "hoop" (communications for the squadron).

 In July 2013, it was announced that the RMLY would be restructured under the Army 2020 plan.
-A Squadron and B Squadron resubordinated to The Royal Yeomanry, while C Squadron and D Squadron resubordinated to The Queen's Own Yeomanry.
+A and B Squadrons were resubordinated to The Royal Yeomanry, while C and D Squadrons were resubordinated to The Queen's Own Yeomanry.
 The regiment was disbanded in April 2014.

 Organisation

 The RMLY consisted of a Recce Troop, a Command Troop (within the detachment based in Hereford) and four sabre squadrons.
-Each of the sabre squadrons perpetuates a historic Yeomanry regiment, which is reflected in their subtitles:
+Each sabre squadrons perpetuates a historic Yeomanry regiment, which is reflected in their subtitles: